-An SDA is a simple sustainability assessment of a proposed building at the planning stage.
-The assessment will support your Planning Application by showing how you address the 10 Key Sustainable Building Categories.
-While Yarra’s Planning Scheme outlines minimum ESD requirements, we encourage you to strive for best practice, creativity and innovation.
+SDA is a simple sustainability assessment of a proposed building at the planning stage, that demonstrates best practice in ESD performance.
+The assessment will support your planning application by showing how you address the 10 key sustainable building categories.

 The categories are: